tinkerbell/playground/README.md

 Currently it supports:

-1. Vagrant with vlib and VirtualBox
+1. Vagrant with libvirt and VirtualBox
 2. Terraform on Packet

 Tinkerbell is made of different components: osie, boots, tink-server,